niclaswue/ATOW-Prediction/README.md

 ```

 ### Additional Data
 Next we download the additional datasets that were used to boost the performance.
-All used datasets and attribution can be found under the Dataset Overview chapter.
+All used datasets with license and attribution can be found under the Dataset Overview chapter.

 > [!NOTE]
 > For your conveinence we uploaded the complete `additional_data` directory as a zip file.
 Instead of following the next steps, you can download and extract the folder in the root of the repository: